bnbullock/PyBer_Analysis/README.md

 ### Analysis of Deliverable 1

  The dataframe shows the majority of income is tied to our urban clients and drivers and it appears that the city's demographic is being well served by the ride sharing services of Pyber.
 However, this groups also has the smallest average fare per ride and also per driver which might indicate that we have more urban drivers than are necessary.
 For rural communities, they have the smallest revenue but produces the most profitable revenue in fare averages per rider and per driver.
-Suburban communities fall somewhere in between these other groups and appears to be in more of a sweet spot with fares and and drivers with respect to the total ride sharing services provided by Pyber.
+Suburban communities fall somewhere in between these other groups and appears to be in more of a sweet spot with fares and drivers with respect to the total ride sharing services provided by Pyber.

 ![Summary Dataframe](Resources/images/Pyber_Summary.png)

 ### Analysis of Deliverable 2

  The chart below again identifies that our urban clients are most responsible for the income at Pyber.
 Where the rural fares are considerably lower on a monthly basis.
 The monthly fare revenue amongst the threee communities appears to all have different patterns based on the chart with not much corelation.
 It would be beneficial for Pyber to focus on increasing ride sharing services to rural communities right away and to a lesser extent suburban communities as well.
-Pyber also needs to maintain or increase if possible the revenue from urban communities in general.
+Pyber also needs to maintain service levels or increase the revenue from urban communities if possible.

 ![Fare Summary](Resources/images/PyBer_fare_summary.png)